 Report cards are issued three times a year.
 Students are evaluated in subject areas as well as in work habits, and areas of social and emotional growth.
+Grades can be viewed on the online Class Link.

 Whenever possible, do not bring siblings or other children with you to conferences; the time to conference is short and interruptions tend to limit the discussion.